SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 		equals: '(Color r: 0.0 g: 0.0 b: 0.9198435972629521 alpha: 1.0)\\#0000EB' withCRs
 ```

 Again, this test requires an extra test support method.
+Note that such a method is not mandatory and could be replaced by a simple access to the button using an accessor.
+Using such a helper method factors the logic.

 ```
 ColorChooser >> clickDarkerButton